waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # General Ledge Navigation Principles
 *   **Problem:** Ledges block upward movement.
 *   **Strategy:** To bypass upward ledges, you MUST find a path AROUND them.
 This often means going significantly south/west/east of the ledges, then using clear ground corridors or specific patches (like grass if it allows passage) to ascend to a higher elevation.
 Once above the problematic ledges, navigate laterally and then descend ledges as needed to reach the target area.
 Always verify ledge properties in map memory and visually inspect the screen.
+Critically evaluate agent-provided paths for ledge issues.

 # Agent Development Pipeline

-## Agent Update Status: `exploration_planner`
+## Active Agents
-*   **Status:** System prompt updated to better handle ledges.
-It now instructs the agent to suggest alternative approaches if direct paths are blocked by upward ledges and to remind the player to validate ledge traversal.
-Player must still critically evaluate paths for ledge issues.
+*   `exploration_planner`: Analyzes map XML and reachable unseen tiles for efficient exploration.
+Player must critically evaluate paths for ledge issues.
+*   `map_analyzer_agent`: Analyzes map XML to answer specific questions.
+(Untested)

-# Future Agent Ideas (To Be Implemented or Discarded)
+# Future Agent Ideas (To Be Implemented or Discarded - Lower Priority)
 *   `city_navigator_agent`: For pathfinding within cities, prioritizing key locations like Pokecenters, PokeMarts, and Gyms.
-(Lower priority)
 *   `item_finder_agent`: To scan map data for item balls and assist in pathing to them.
-(Lower priority)
 *   `npc_interaction_planner_agent`: Helps plan moves to correctly position for NPC interaction (adjacent and facing).
-(Lower priority)